joecullin/aoc2020/journal.md

 ---
+## Day 23

+Using Map and Set more and more.
+One thing I'm really liking about Map is that keys don't get turned into strings.

+---
 ## Day 22

 I should've stuck with calling them player 1 & 2 instead of 0 and 1.
 I wasted a ton of time optimizing my wrong solution because I had mixed up a zero and a one.